Reveal Video Coaching

 An example of one of our tasks.

-We interviewed 5 participants during this work.
 After leading the first two interviews, I let Daragh facilitate the remainder.
 I also let him take charge of the bulk of the analysis, providing recommendations where needed.
 Ultimately, we developed a Dovetail research readout using my established processes and co-presented our research findings to the broader cross-functional team.
 I encouraged Daragh to take charge of the most important insights, including recommendations for next steps.

 This research impacted roadmap decisions for safety score development and directly led to the customization research below, but it was also an important milestone for both Daragh and me: he elevated his experience with evaluative research, and I had my first experience with formal 1:1 mentorship of a junior team member.
-This experience directly prepared me for future direct mentorship roles, including my work on the Driver Exoneration Journey Mapping project
+This experience directly prepared me for future direct mentorship roles, including my work on the Driver Exoneration Journey Mapping project.

 Internal Discovery - Safety Score Customization